natgo/wt-wiki-scraper/wikitext-transpiled/ground/KV-1S.md

 The KV-1S had a crew of five, two in the hull and three in the turret.
 It weighed only 42.5 tonnes compared to 47 tonnes on a KV-1B Model 1942.
 The KV-1S turret was a completely new, cast (rounded shape) turret that also featured a new commander's cupola with greater field of view.
 The armament consisted of a 76.2 mm ZiS-5 tank gun as well as three 7.62 mm DT machine guns; one coaxial to the main gun, one in the rear of the turret, and in a ball mount in the hull front.

 The powerplant used was a 600 brake horsepower V2 engine.
 The road wheels were made smaller and a new planetary transmission gearbox was fitted.
-This allowed a top speed of 40 km/h compared to 28 kph on the KV-1B Model 1942.
+This allowed a top speed of 40 km/h compared to 28 km/h on the KV-1B Model 1942.
 The armour though was reduced from 20 - 130 mm to only 20 - 82 mm on the KV-1S.<ref name=":1" />

 '''Production and Service'''